Tu che di gel sei cinta

 "Tu che di gel sei cinta" ("You who are girdled with ice") is a soprano aria from act 3, scene 1, of Puccini's 1926 opera Turandot.
 It is sung by Liù under torture, prior to her suicide.

 The words were written by Puccini himself while waiting for librettists Giuseppe Adami and Renato Simoni to deliver the next part of the libretto.
-When the librettists read them, they decided that they could not do better than that.
+When the librettists read it, they decided that they could not improve on Puccini’s text.
 In their work on Turandot, Ashbrook and Powers suggest that Puccini's failure to complete the opera much beyond this point resulted mainly from inadequate dramatic build-up for Turandot's last-minute change of heart combined with an overly successful treatment of the secondary character (i.e. Liù).

 Background

 Princess Turandot is taken aback by Liù's strong resolve by not revealing the name of the Prince, and asked her: